kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 	}
 	```
 - The above code was wrong at race condition here, if my producers and consumers are run in their own threads, it means that several threads are reading and writing the buffer at the same time = race condition, this will corrupt the array that I will not be able to write or read values from array because of concurrent access to the array
-- One way to fix things here is to synchronize the access to the array, by adding the synchronized keyword on it like `public void synchronized producer()` or `public void synchronized consume()`
+- One way to fix things here is to synchronize the access to the array, by adding the synchronized keyword on it like `public void synchronized produce ()` or `public void synchronized consume()` ,
+	- however this will not fix our problem because synchronization can fix our race condition problem, but not if we write it like that.
+	- why? because if we write synchronized like that, it means that the object holding the key that thread will need to run the consume and produce
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0MzA4MDQ3NywtMjI0MjE5NjgzLC00OD
+eyJoaXN0b3J5IjpbMTAyMTAzMjQyMCwtMjI0MjE5NjgzLC00OD
 Y2OTIwMTAsNTI0MTk3NzgsLTY1MDY1OTI5MSwtMjA4ODc0NjYx
 Ml19
 -->